sebashack/spulido1-st0263/challenge3/README.md

 export WORDPRESS_DIR="/mnt/wordpress"
 ```

-that is, it points to mounting point with the NFS server.
+that is, it references then mounting point with the NFS server.

 Finally, for NGINX we have the following docker-compose configuration: